Fr0sT-Brutal/awesome-pascal/README.md

 * [Kitto](https://github.com/nandod/kitto).
 Allows to create Rich Internet Applications based on a data model that can be mapped onto any database.
 The client-side part uses ExtJS (through the ExtPascal library) to create a fully AJAX application, allowing you to build standard and advanced data-manipulating forms in a fraction of the time.
 Kitto is aimed at Delphi developers that need to create web application without delving into the intricacies of HTML, CSS, Javascript or learning to use a particular library such as ExtJS, yet it allows access to the bare metal if required.

 * [Daraja Framework](https://github.com/michaelJustin/daraja-framework).
-A lightweight HTTP server framework for Object Pascal (Delphi 2009+ / Free Pascal 3.0).
+Lightweight HTTP server framework for Object Pascal (Delphi 2009+ / Free Pascal 3.0).
 Implementing RESTful services is supported via the [daraja-restful](https://github.com/michaelJustin/daraja-restful) extension.

 * [Alcinoe](#general-libraries).
 FTP/Http/NNTP/POP3/SMTP, ISAPI, WinInet Http/FTP clients.

 * [Fundamentals Code Library](#general-libraries).
 Blocking TCP client/server, HTTP(S) via SSL3/TLS1.0/TLS1.1/TLS1.2 (fully native).

 * [mORMot](#general-libraries).
 RESTful ORM and SOA services via interfaces over high performance HTTP server, MVC/MVVM web sites

+* [SDriver](https://github.com/andrea-magni/SDriver).
+Delphi wrapper for [Slack](https://slack.com) API.

+* [Hprose for Delphi/Lazarus](https://github.com/hprose/hprose-delphi).
+Hprose is a High Performance Remote Object Service Engine.
+It is a modern, lightweight, cross-language, cross-platform, object-oriented, high performance, remote dynamic communication middleware.
+It is not only easy to use, but powerful.
+This project is the implementation of Hprose for Delphi/Lazarus.

 ## Serial port